-Reuse is often safer than destruction
+2. Reuse is often safer than destroying a hard drive

 While many data destruction firms will suggest that physical destruction is the only option available to their clients, this is a common misconception.
-Overwriting the existing data on storage devices or hard drives is actually far more secure than the typical shredding or incineration methods that most companies suggest.
+Sanitising existing data by wiping storage devices or hard drives is actually far more secure than the typical hard drive destruction services or incineration methods that most companies suggest.

-Leave it to the experts
+3. Leave it to the experts

 As suggested, IT wiping, destruction and disposal presents a number of complicated problems, especially for firms who have no experience in this area.
 Ensuring that your old IT equipment has been processed in the correct manner ensures that your business is protected, and that you have the peace of mind knowing you have fully complied with the ever changing security, data protection and e-waste regulations.

 At Asset Care, we ensure that all of your old storage systems are completely wiped, destroyed and disposed of according to the law.
 As a company dedicated to total security and the environment, we are focused on reuse rather than destruction, which separates us from our competitors.